-county clerk and recorder (clerk) to process all voter registration applications and updates to a voter registration record that requires a new ballot to be sent to an elector within 48 hours2 business days of the receipt of the application or update by the county clerk .
+county clerk and recorder (clerk)clerk to process all voter registration applications and updates to a voter registration record that requires a new ballot to be sent to an elector within 48 hours2 business days of the receipt of the application or update by the county clerk .

 - Section 3 permits an eligible elector to obtain a replacement ballot if the ballot that was originally mailed to the elector was destroyed, spoiled, lost, or for some other reason not received by the elector.
 The bill specifies the process by which the elector requests a replacement ballot.

 The clerk is required to mail a replacement ballot to each eligible elector who, after the date on which mail ballots are sent, updated their voter registration address or registered to vote.The bill prohibits a clerk from mailing a replacement ballot to the elector making the request if the clerk has already received a ballot for the election from the elector making the request .

-original or replacementballot that must be sent by mail to the United States postal service within one business day after processing a registration application or update to a voter registration record that requires a new ballot to be sent to an elector.
+original or replacementballot that must be sent by mail to the United States postal service within one business day2 business days after processing a registration application or update to a voter registration record that requires a new ballot to be sent to an elector.

 - Commencing a certain period before the election, the bill requires the clerk to mail all mail ballots to electors by first class mail.

 - Section 4 imposes a duty on any person responsible for preparing, issuing, transporting, or mailing ballots who has personal knowledge that mail ballots under that person's care have been either lost or stolen or will, for any reason, not be timely delivered to electors, to report the issue to the county clerk and recorder.

-(Note: This summary applies to the reengrossed version of this bill as introduced.)
+(Note: This summary applies to the reengrossed version of this bill as introduced in the second house.)